- Flyzus, Wood Elf Ranger (Hunter), Outlander; sole survivor of his tribe after an orc invasion

 The confidence of the PCs was understandably high at this point but it was soon to be shaken as the Pack Lord and another Gnoll reached their side of the Arena and rampaged through their ranks, felling three of them in no time.

-Rewards: 50 gp and an Ikakalaka sword +1 (can do slashing or piercing damage)
+Rewards: 50 gp and an Ikakalaka +1 sword

 Block 2: Liberators vs Claws of Destiny

-Resilient Fens: 1 Girallon, 1 Albino Dwarf Druid, 5 Albino Dwarves Warriors (two with a barkskin spell effect, one with a triflower strapped to his back).
+Resilient Ferns: 1 Girallon, 1 Albino Dwarf Druid, 5 Albino Dwarves Warriors (two with a barkskin spell effect on, one with a triflower strapped to his back).

 The opening round was much like the previous fight with the 7As peppering their opponents with arrows and spells while the Jungle Dwarves dashed forward to get in melee quickly.
 Three RFs were slowed by a grease spell from Corpos.
 The Girallon, with its aggressive feature, could even get to the other side of the arena and pummel Flyzus the very first round.
 The Wood Elf then retaliated with two sword slashes that inflicted heavy damage (one critical hit).
 Phileas then played a mind trick on the beast with a dissonant whisper, that made it flee.
 Flyzus killed it with a sword stab in the back.

-The Jungle Dwarves joined the fun and soon everyone, except Shin who again had climbed up a spike on the wall, was in a confusing brawl.
+The Jungle Dwarves joined the fun and soon everyone, except Shin who, again, had climbed up a spike on the wall, was in a confusing brawl.
 Varis got into deep trouble when the triflower covered him in corrosive sap AND poisoned him with its grappling pistil.
-Meanwhile, Lucky’ scale mail offered good protection against the wooden clubs of the jungle dwarves but that made him the target of the druid’s heat metal spell that nearly killed him.
+Meanwhile, Lucky’ scale mail offered good protection against the wooden clubs of the jungle dwarves but that made him the target of the druid’s heat metal spell that nearly did him.